You are here:

 You could also consider sending occasional reminders of their right to withdraw consent and how to do so.

 What to do when consent was mistakenly sought

 If you asked for consent from someone to use their personal data, and you later find out that another lawful basis would be more appropriate for one or more of these tasks, then:

-- Review your privacy notice to see if it needs updating
+- Review your privacy notice to see if it needs to be updated

 - Send out a letter to everyone you asked for this consent from, including those who did and didn't give their consent, explaining the situation and that you no longer require their consent to carry out the relevant task(s)

 Use our template letter to help you with this:

 This is based on advice we were given by Forbes Solicitors.

 Mark Trusson is a headteacher and National College accredited school improvement partner.
 He has previously served as the principal and director of a multi-academy trust, and has expertise in the innovative use of ICT with pupils and leading church schools.